Blackwater Aquarium

 Blackwater Benefits in Aquarium Keeping

+Have you thought about keeping a Blackwater Aquarium?
 Many fish kept in the aquarium hobby are favourable of water stained heavily of tannins.
 These tannins are often induced by hobbyists by adding leaves and other botanicals.
 Conveniently, they are also available in various bottled extracts and supplements that can easily be added during your weekly maintenance routine.

 Benefits include